 Figure 4: Fitting residuals of the balsam fir model and sensitivity analysis.
 (A) Residuals follow a Normal distribution centered on 0.
 (B) No obvious latitudinal patterns can be found on the residuals within the range of latitudes that is used throughout the rest of the study.
 (C) Partial Rank Correlation Coefficient (PRCC) shows that the SBW model is sensitive to most parameters especially β2, β4 and xb that delay emergence, and β3 that advances phenology.
 (D) The tree model is mostly sensitive to bf that hastens budburst, and t1 that delays budburst.

-Figure 5: Latitudinal distribution of (A) emergence date of L2 instar (Julian days), (B) budburst date (Julian days), and (C) mismatch between emergence and budburst date.
+Figure 5: Latitudinal distribution of (A) emergence date of SBW (Julian days), (B) budburst date, and (C) mismatch between emergence and budburst date.
 For each latitude, the white box (left one) represents the 1996-2016 period.
 Grey boxes represent expected outcomes according to RCP 2.6 (light grey), RCP 4.5 (dark grey), and RCP 8.5 (black) scenarios over 2021 to 2100.
 Both emergence and budburst are expected to occur later at higher latitudes.
 Overall warming scenarios, both events are expected to occur earlier in the year.
-Among future scenarios, warmer scenarios generate more variance.
 Nowadays, emergence is expected to occur 5 to 10 days before budburst at low latitudes, while at higher latitudes, emergence may sometimes occur before budburst and sometimes after.
 For all warming scenarios, an increase in mismatch is expected.
-At low latitudes, emergence may occur too early some years, which may lead to low survival of L2.
-At higher latitudes, emergence is expected to systematically occur a few days before budburst, which would increase survival of L2.
+At low latitudes, emergence may occur too early some years, which may lead to low survival of SBW.
+At higher latitudes, emergence is expected to systematically occur a few days before budburst, which would increase survival of SBW.